-On October 15, 2018, the streets of Medellin will be empty, most businesses will be closed, It’ll be a ghost town.
+Today, October 14, 2019, the streets of Medellin are empty, most businesses are closed, It’s a ghost town.
 Last year around this time I walked over to the corner store in my neighborhood, which was surprisingly open, and I asked (as if I didn’t know) why the streets were so empty.
 The lady at the store teld me, with a smile, that it was a “festivo” (holiday).

 I proceed to ask her, “Oh really?
 What holiday is it?”